Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Split-parallelizing QCNN

 \subsection{Circuit splitting}

-Another crucial component in sp-QCNN is circuit splitting.
-In conventional QCNN, the pooling layer discards some qubits to coarse-grain the quantum data.
-By contrast, in sp-QCNN, we split the circuit at the pooling layers rather than discarding the qubits, as shown in Fig.~\ref{fig: illust}(b).
+Another key component of the sp-QCNN is circuit splitting.
+In the conventional QCNN, the pooling layer discards some qubits to coarse-grain the quantum data.
+In contrast, the sp-QCNN splits the circuit at the pooling layers instead of discarding the qubits, as shown in Fig.~\ref{fig: illust}(b).
 After splitting, we perform the same operations on each branch and finally measure all the qubits in the computational basis.
-In some types of quantum computers, such as superconducting~\cite{Song2017-pp} and ion-trap devices~\cite{Figgatt2019-sn}, unitary operations can be performed in parallel, and thus this splitting does not significantly increase the run time.
+In some types of quantum computers, such as superconducting~\cite{Song2017-pp} and ion-trap devices~\cite{Figgatt2019-sn}, unitary operations can be performed in parallel, and thus this parallel computation does not significantly increase the runtime.

-We illustrate a concrete way of splitting a circuit.
+In this model, we split the circuit such that it is invariant under the translation operation.
+Figure~\ref{fig: branching_general}(a) shows an illustrative example of circuit splitting, where the translation operation only swaps the two branches (red and blue lines) but does not modify the overall circuit structure.
+Here, we give a specific circuit-splitting method for one-dimensional lattice cases.
 With $n$ as the number of qubits, we choose a prime factor of $n$, denoted by $p$, and define $q=n/p$.
-We, then, introduce splitting in which $n=pq$ qubits are split into $p$ branches (Fig.~\ref{fig: branching_general}).
-First, we divide the qubits into $q$ miniblocks each comprising $p$ qubits in order from the top.
+Then we introduce splitting in which $n=pq$ qubits are split into $p$ branches [Fig.~\ref{fig: branching_general}(b)].
+First, we divide the qubits into $q$ miniblocks each comprising $p$ qubits in order from top to bottom.
 Next, we split the circuit such that the $j$th qubit of the $i$th miniblock is connected to the $i$th qubit of the $j$th branch.
 By repeating this procedure on each new branch until the number of qubits becomes one, we obtain the entire sp-QCNN circuit.
+Note that this splitting procedure requires SWAP gates to rearrange the qubits in quantum hardware without all-to-all connectivity (see Appendix~\ref{sec: swap} for details).